mcellteam/mcell/libmcell/documentation/generated/simulation_setup.rst

   |  \* [um^3\*N^-1\*s^-1] for any bimolecular reactions.
 Surface-surface reaction rate conversion assumes 10nm membrane thickness
   | BioNetGen units are compatible with BioNetGen's ODE, SSA, and PLA solvers given that seed species
   | is copy number (N), these units are not compatible with NFSim.
-  | No other units are affected by this settings.
+  | No other units are affected by this setting.

 * | **surface_grid_density**: float = 10000
   | Tile all surfaces so that they can hold molecules at N different positions per square micron.